tpruzina/tpm-luks-initramfs/README.md

 * [linux kernel](https://www.kernel.org)

 ## INSTALL
-While this initramfs is gonna work out of the box on my system, you will need to do these:
+You will need to:

 0) setup tpm-tools on your system
 1) modify `init` and `import.sh` according to your setup (it's commented)
 2) create encryption key via tpm and store it in initramfs (see bellow)
-3) copy `/var/lib/tpm/system.data` into initramfs (see bollow)
+3) copy `/var/lib/tpm/system.data` into initramfs
-4) build initramfs and make it load during boot use google, there are more ways to do this, easiest one is to compile custom kernel and set `CONFIG_INITRAMFS_SOURCE="/usr/src/initramfs`.
+4) build initramfs file and make it load during boot (there are multiple ways to do this, easiest one is IMO to compile custom kernel and set `CONFIG_INITRAMFS_SOURCE="/usr/src/initramfs`)
 5) Test
 6) Boot